 Eating disorders are prevalent, complicated, and often stigmatized.
-People struggling with them typically have difficulty speaking up and expressing their needs directly.
+People struggling with an eating disorder typically have difficulty speaking up and expressing their needs directly.

 By writing out what I wish I had shared, I hope is this article will help both those on the journey of recovery and those who are supporting their loved ones in recovery.